 Vitamin D is an important nutrient that is also considered to be a hormone.
 This vitamin/hormone is one of many that can be difficult to get through the diet.
-The good new is that it can be synthesized by your skin when you are exposed to high quality sunlight.
+The good news is that it can be synthesized by your skin when you are exposed to high quality sunlight.
 If you are someone who lives in a location far north or south of the equator, you are probably not getting sufficient levels of vitamin D through the sun.
-So, it is important to know there are at least 10 foods high in vitamin D. (post contains affiliate links)
+So, it is important to know there are at least 10 foods high in vitamin D.

-Vitamin D is a fat soluble vitamin, which means it is absorbed better with foods containing fat.
+Vitamin D is a fat-soluble vitamin, which means it is absorbed better with foods containing fat.
 This also means that vitamin D is stored in the fat in your body.
 As a result, vitamin D can be potentially toxic when high doses are taken in supplemental form.
-This is why you shouldn’t take a high dose supplement unless you’ve had your levels checked first.
+Therefore, you shouldn't take a high dose supplement unless you've had your levels checked first.

 I am going to briefly discuss how vitamin D is measured and reported on food labels.
-This will hopefully alleviate some of the confusion you have when trying to decide if you are getting sufficient amounts in your diet or multivitamin.
+This will hopefully alleviate some of the confusion you have when trying to decide if you are getting enough in your diet or multivitamin.

 Firstly, vitamin D is measured in two ways:

 - Using IU, which stands for “International Units.”

 A microgram is equivalent to one millionth of one gram.
 In contrast, 1 IU is the biological equivalent of 0.025 mcg cholecalciferol, the active form of vitamin D (D3).
 Note that an International Unit is a measure of biological activity and is different for each substance.
 So, you can't use this formula for converting retinol or beta-carotene, for example.
 (Dietary Supplement Data Base)

 Secondly, keep in mind that vitamin manufacturers use different units of measure.